libobs-rs/libobs-rs/cargo-obs-build/README.md

 A library and CLI tool for building and installing libOBS binaries.
 It automatically downloads the correct version of OBS Studio binaries based on your `libobs` crate version, handling caching and version compatibility.

 Note: On Linux, you must build OBS Studio from source and install it manually.
-See [Build Instructions For Linux](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux).
+This can be automatically be done by `cargo-obs-build` on `Ubuntu`, just run `cargo-obs-build install`.
+For other platforms refer to these [Build Instructions For Linux](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux).

 For Windows and macOS, this tool will download prebuilt binaries.